Exeter/PEA_connect/EXPLORING.md

-Here are some pointers to exploring Academy resources for development on PEA-data-tools.
+Here are some pointers to useful Academy resources for development on PEA-data-tools:

 #Exeter Connect
 Exeter Connect is PEA's implementation of Microsoft SharePoint 2010.